alvchan/terrahacks-2024/README.txt

 Hello, this is our TerraHacks repo.
 Our team consists of Alvin Chan, James Boase, and Frank Pasztor.
+Our project is